DavidiaCostant/astrophotopy/README.md

 ## About The Project

 Once I approached astrophotography some months ago, I searched for a tool grouping all my needs in term of image processing workflow.
 Much of that instruments are counterintuitive and/or platform/OS restricted (and not less important not free).
-So I wrote this simple library including all I need at the moment for a flexible processing workflow.
+So I wrote this simple library including all I need at the moment for a flexible processing workflow.\
-The astrophotopy library can only be used inside a Jupiter / IPython notebook.
+Remember that the AstroPhotoPy library can only be used inside a Jupiter / IPython notebook.
 I hope you'll enjoy it!

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With